Watch the Family Out! - Emergency Team threatened by the Relatives of a Psychiatric Patient to be evacuated

 They obliged the pilot to fly the patient to the nearest hospital (1 hour flight) if not, they decided to burn the plane and go on violent strike.
 What I did was to say that I can’t be sure to give him sedation because he took traditional drugs; it can be dangerous for his respiration and maybe for his heart function.

-The pilot wasn’t able to fly with the agitated patient in Cesna206.
-The dilemma was that other local workers (friend, colleagues and family of our patient) thought that I was trying not to help them.
+The pilot wasn’t able to fly with the agitated psychiatric patient in Cesna206.
+The evacuation was a dilemma.
+The issue was that other local workers (friend, colleagues and family of our patient) thought that I was trying not to help them.
 Fortunately, we don’t have any physical violence even if the situation was tough.

 Then, I decided to call for a small meeting with the family, old workers, chief of camp, pilot, logistician, and we explained the reasons for our decision.
 It takes time before things return quite in the camp.